Schoolboy in high school class

 Study For and Take the Admissions Test

 A critical step of the private school admissions process is preparing for and taking the admissions test.
-Most schools reqiuire some sort of exam that tests students’ knowledge and abilities in key subjects like math and English.
+Most schools require some sort of exam that tests students’ knowledge and abilities in key subjects like math and English.
 The ISEE is one of the most popular admissions assessment tools, so it’s likely that some of the private schools you’re considering require the ISEE.

 Sections of the Upper Level ISEE